Pottery Clay Dust – How to Minimize it

 Mixing Dry Clay with Water

 When you’re new at pottery, you go through a lot of practice clay.
 You will want to Recycle your Clay.
-When you recycle the clay, you may be drying it out completely before you rehydrate it.
+When you recycle the clay, you may dry it out completely before rehydrating it.

 As you get more into pottery, you may want to buy powdered clay.
 Bags of dry clay have their own benefits.
-They store well, and you can mix the amount you want when you need it, and you can also add the right amount of water that works best for you.
+They store well, and you can mix the amount you want when you need it, and you can also add the right amount of water for you.

 Recycling and Buying your Clay

-If you are recycling clay or buying clay powder, you want to exercise caution when you’re handling the dry clay and mixing it with water.
+If you are recycling clay or buying clay powder, exercise caution when handling dry clay and mixing it with water.
 That’s when the dust gets stirred up the most.

 Don’t pour the powdered clay into your container.
 That would be like opening a bag of popcorn right out of the microwave, sticking your face in it, and taking a deep breath.

-Place the bag in the container first, cut the bag open, and slowly put in the amount you want to use, then lift the bag out.
-This way you create far less dust.
+Place the bag in the container first, cut it open, and slowly add the amount you want to use, then lift the bag out.
+This way, you create far less dust.

-When pouring the water onto the clay power, it’s best to get as close to the power as you can and pour the water slowly onto the clay.
-When mixing the clay body start out slowly until all the clay becomes moist.
+When pouring water onto the clay powder, it’s best to get as close to the powder as you can and pour slowly.
+When mixing the clay body, start out slowly until all the clay becomes moist.

-Wearing a Reusable Mask through this process is highly recommended since your face is close to the dry clay.
+Wearing a Reusable Mask during this process is highly recommended, as your face is close to the dry clay.
 Mixing in a separate well-ventilated room is even better.
 Mixing outside is best.

 Choosing Your Clay